Nathaniel Micklem (politician)

 Nathaniel Micklem, QC (20 November 1853 – 19 March 1954) was a British Liberal Party politician and lawyer.

 Early life and education

 Nathaniel Micklem was born at Cookham in Berkshire, the son of solicitor, Thomas Micklem and his first wife, Louisa Deane.
 He was educated at Lockers Park School in Hertfordshire, Mill Hill School and New College, Oxford where he took a first in Jurisprudence in 1877.
-In 1880 Micklem was the only student gaining a first in British Civil Law.
+In 1880 Micklem was the only student to gain a first in the Bachelor of Civil Law (BCL) examinations.
 While at Oxford he was president of the Union in 1878 and rowed or coxed for New College for two years.
-He also studied at University College, London gaining BA and LL.B (Exhibition) degrees before being elected a Fellow there in 1881.
+He also studied at University College London, gaining BA and LL.B (Exhibition) degrees before being elected a Fellow there in 1881.

 Law career

 Also in 1881, Micklem was called to the Bar at Lincoln's Inn.
 He obtained a large junior practice and took silk in early 1900 becoming Queen's Counsel as Victoria was still on the throne.
 He was one of only two men to be Queen's Counsel in two reigns as he was still living at the accession to the throne of Queen Elizabeth II in 1952 (the other being Viscount Cecil).
 He maintained his law practice until 1924 when he retired.
 He was a Bencher of Lincoln's Inn and acted as Treasurer there in 1930.
 He was also a member of the Bar Council.